 - Use numbers if required; special characters and punctuation marks will not work

 - Put hashtags at the end of your post or comment.

-Here are a couple of paid tools online that can be used to monitor your brand online:
+Here is an online tool that can be used to monitor your brand online:

 The purpose of the @mention symbol on social media is to ‘call out’ directly to someone.
 They will get notified that you have mentioned them.
 This is beneficial for businesses for a number of reasons, it lets the person or company know straight away, it puts you or your brand in front of who you are mentioning, it can leave a positive impression, and it encourages reciprocation.